Egremni

 Egremni is one of the three most famous beaches of Lefkada, along with Porto Katsiki and Kathisma.
 It is on the southwestern coast of the island, under 150 m high cliffs, and due to its length (almost 3 km) it never gets too crowded no matter the cruise boats which often drop tourists.

 Unfortunately, after the strong earthquake in Lefkada on 17 Nov 2015, parts of Egremni beach were buried under landslide.
-The solid rock masses above the beach collapsed, dividing it into three and destroying the exotic landscape of Egremni which ranked it among the most beautiful beaches in the world.
-Now the sea has restored the shoreline almost to its previous width but currently the beach can be visited only by boat.
-The road leading to the beach which also collapsed during the earthquake is still under construction, and it is expected to be ready in 2021.
+The 347 steps leading down to the beach were ruined and the solid rock masses above the beach collapsed, dividing it into three and destroying the exotic landscape of Egremni which ranked it among the most beautiful beaches in the world.
+In the following years the sea restored the shoreline almost to its previous width and new staircase was built.
+Since 2022 the beach has been accessible on foot again but many tourists prefer to come by boat.

 Photos